Wakfu (TV series): Other

 A wanderer whose face is hidden by his hood.
 He is a representative of the King of Bonta who came to discuss matters with Armand, who simply brushed him off.
 He is also very strong, wielding a hammer almost as tall as him and taking out a team of Sadida guards all on his own, as well as defeating (a damaged) Razortime very quickly.
-Judging by his appearance, he appears to be of the Masquerade class as seen in both Dofus and Wakfu games.
 More of his backstory, including his origins, is revealed in the "Dofus: The Treasures of Kerubim" series and in the movie Dofus – Book 1: Julith.
 He was born as the child of Jahash Jurgen, Huppermage Supreme of Bonta, and Julith, the Butcher of Brakmar, who were mortal enemies who fell in love.
-After his mother returned to her old murderous ways, his father stopped her at the cost of his own life, and Joris was adopted and raised by Kerubim, the Ecaflip demi-god living as a curio shop merchant.
+After his mother returned to her old murderous ways, his father stopped her at the cost of his own life, and Joris was adopted and raised by Kerubim.
 Joris was revealed to be the host of the dragon Grougalorasalaar, who took residence in him when his Dofus was shattered.